-I found this recipe for Mango Essence Bread and it is a raw bread with diced mangos and soaked grains.
+I made this recipe for Mango Essence Bread and it is a raw bread with diced mangos and soaked grains.
 How delicious does that sound?

 Dehydrator Raw Meatloaf

-I found this recipe for a Raw Meatloaf and Homemade BBQ sauce and it is loaded with tasty vegetables and is very filling.
+I made this recipe for a Raw Meatloaf and Homemade BBQ sauce and it is loaded with tasty vegetables and is very filling.

 Help Traditional Bread Dough Rise